 The contributed amounts included various services for fundraising and for House operations, including donated meals.

 NOTE 16 SPECIAL EVENTS

-RMHCC held a golf tournament and the Bag Lady luncheon each year during 2019 and 2018, and a plane pull in 2018.
+RMHCC held two Golf Tournaments and the Bag Lady event during 2020 and one Golf Tournament and the Bag Lady event during 2019.
 Revenues and expenses from these special events are as follows: